 Furthermore, the simple logistics of trick-or-treating make an assault very unlikely.
 A sex offender would have great

 Of course, the knowledge that such an attack has never happened and is very unlikely to ever occur won't calm the

 hysterical concern .”

 treating.
-In 1973, a nine-year-old was killed by Gerald Turner, known as the “Halloween Killer.”
+In 1973, a nine-year-old named Lisa French, who was killed by Gerald Turner; the media dubbed him the

+“Halloween Killer.”
 Because of Turner, Wisconsin residents hold trick-or-treating during daytime hours .
+Today,

-However, the f/k/a Harvard Law Blog found two interesting things regarding the Turner case:
+f/k/a Harvard Law Blog found two interesting things regarding the Turner case: